An up-to-date and official copy of the release notes can be found here

 Lubuntu is an official Ubuntu flavor which uses the Lightweight Qt Desktop Environment (LXQt).
 The project’s goal is to provide a lightweight yet functional Linux distribution based on a rock-solid Ubuntu base.
 Lubuntu provides a simple but modern and powerful graphical user interface, and comes with a wide variety of applications so you can browse, email, chat, play, and be productive.
 You can find the following major applications and toolkits installed by default in this release:

-- Mozilla Firefox as shipped in the snap package, at the time of release this is version 106.
+- Mozilla Firefox as shipped in the snap package, the version present on the ISO is version 111.

 You can find a variety of other applications installed which aim to enhance your experience while staying out of the way of your normal workflow.
 New features and bugfixes in core Ubuntu components can be found here.